Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 I’m in my 40s and thinking about retraining as a solicitor, but is there any point?
 I have heard that recruitment focuses on young graduates.

-Gaining some legal work experience would be hugely beneficial.
+If possible, gaining legal work experience would be hugely beneficial for you to demonstrate your commitment to and understanding of the profession you want to switch to.
 Begin your research into law firms that interest you early and then use this research to help you apply for a vacation scheme placement at a firm.
 Volunteering for a pro bono organisation such as Citizens Advice is also a great way to gain valuable legal work experience.

-Remember that your previous experience is an asset, not a disadvantage.
-All your previous employment experiences are evidence of valuable transferable skills, while it is even better if your previous role has some relevance to the firm you’re thinking of applying to (eg, a previous career in finance or business will stand you in good stead if applying to a corporate firm).
+Remember that your previous career experience is also an incredible asset.
+All your employment experiences are evidence of valuable transferable skills and it’s even better if your past role has some relevance to the firm you’re thinking of applying to (eg, a previous career in finance or business will stand you in good stead if you’re applying to a corporate firm).

-You may encounter obstacles and be passed over unfairly by some lawyers, but keep at it as there are many employers that welcome career changers and mature applicants.
-Attend law fairs, open days and other events, and network as much as you can – your local Junior Lawyers Division will also be able to help you in this regard.
-Good luck!
+You may encounter obstacles and be passed over unfairly by some law firms, but keep at it as there are many employers that welcome career changers and mature applicants.
+Attend law fairs, open days and other events, and network as much as you can – your local Junior Lawyers Network will also be able to help you in this regard.